-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, White Castle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+White Castle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, White Castle is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in White Castle who work in office and administrative support (13.20%), sales jobs (10.45%), and personal care services (9.90%).
+There are especially a lot of people living in White Castle who work in office and administrative support (11.72%), personal care services (10.85%), and law enforcement and fire fighting (9.70%).

 The most common language spoken in White Castle is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include French and French Creole.